SUSE/tdx-demo/INSTALL-SLES-15-SP5.md

-# Setting up a Demo TDX Host Hypervisor on SLES 15-SP5 and openSUSE Leap 15.5
+# Setting up a DEMO TDX Host Hypervisor on SLES 15-SP5 and openSUSE Leap 15.5

-This document describes how to set up a host hypervisor to run confidential virtual machines protected by the Intel Trusted Domain Extensions (TDX).
+This document describes how to set up a DEMO host hypervisor to run confidential virtual machines protected by the Intel Trusted Domain Extensions (TDX).
 The steps can be followed on openSUSE Leap 15.5 or SUSE Linux Enterprise Server 15-SP5.

 Note that the TDX support packages going to be installed by following the instructions below are provided for **DEMO** purposes only.
 There is no support